10 Books that will Change your Mind & Perception of The World [January 2021]

-Here’s the gist of it: two books per category for five different categories every month, yielding a total of 10 books per month.
+Here’s the gist of it: I’m going to recommend 10 books every 4 months -two books per category for five different categories.
 The genres are based on how I like to read, that is, with the goal of healthy escapism, occasional awe, entertainment, education, and trying to grow in the process in both knowledge and individuality.
 Each category suggested will encompass these themes, focusing on particular aspects more than others but generally belonging to all of them.
 These are the categories of this month:

 Science Fiction - Biography - Fiction - Personal Development - Classics

 What fans of the genre usually want from a sci-fi book is either hardcore science or character development in a sci-fi setting.
 Sometimes, rare authors grace us with gems that incorporate both facets, but more often, it’s not the case, as in with this book.
 In ‘All Systems Red’ it is the later of the two: meet Murderbot, an AI struggling with the roots of its consciousness and it’s organic human parts as it takes you along its journey as security personnel to a scientific team surveying and conducting surface and environmental tests on an unknown planet.
 The story is short, funny, and fast-paced.
 Security secUnits -as they are called in the book - usually are complacent and obedient to their manufacturer, but Muderbot has hacked its module, essentially giving himself free will.
 The writing style will probably make you laugh out loud if you enjoy sarcastic, dry humor, and it might make you ponder a question or two about the validity of Murderbot’s consciousness.
 At the very least, this action-packed short book will entertain.

 Read chp1 excerpt: ‘‘I could have become a mass murderer after I hacked my governor module, but then I realized I could access the combined feed of entertainment channels carried on the company satellites..’’